Our guest is Vitor Silva, a Developer at Ubistart, and he will talk about their journey to build a React Native WebRTC application using rn-antmedia.

 rn-antmedia is a lib solution to connect (like webrtc_adaptor) react-native apps to Ant Media server, we needed to develop it because we couldn’t find any type of solution or lib that we could use to connect the app with the server, and the use of Ant Media in this project was mandatory.

-What were the steps to develop rn-antmedia ?
+What were the steps to develop rn-antmedia?

 The very first step was taking a look at the “web version” (webrtc_adaptor), to see how it was implemented and how it works, but already keeping in mind that the environments (react-native and web) are different.
-The first difference is react-native doesn’t have by default WebRTC functionalities.
+The first difference is that react-native doesn’t have by default WebRTC functionalities.

 The second step was creating the project using appropriate packages to create a react-native lib, and install libs like react-native-webrtc to get WebRTC functionalities inside react-native.